Kunalgithub24/maps-socket.io/README.md

 ## Notes

+**Make sure your computer's location setting is turned ON before accessing the site.**
-- Make sure your browser allows location access.
+- Your browser must allow location access.
 - Multiple users can open the site and see each other's locations in real time.